Kaleidophon/quirky-quokka/README.md

 <img src="gifs/cartpole.gif" height="275"><img src="gifs/acrobot.gif" height="275"><br>
 <img src="gifs/pendulum.gif" height="275"><img src="gifs/mountain_car.gif" height="275">

-Samples of the performance of Deep Double Q-Learning models on different environments.
+Samples of the performance of Double Deep Q Networks on different environments.
 While it is able to solve most of the tasks at hand, it performed visibly worse for Pendulum, where the goal is to balance it on top.